quaris628/EinsteinEditor/README.md

 	- Drag and drop whole color groups
 	- Delete a whole color group
  - Get some sort of visual indicator of the flow of any arbitrary input combination?
 Or allow testing certain input values?
+ - Show an explanation of what the input and output neurons do, and the range of values for input neurons
  - Zoom in/out
  - (Credit to Lucifer) Make positions of neurons persist between saving/loading by saving position data in Inov or Index or another unused property
  - Look pretty

  -----

 To any potential contributors: